HinaAppreciator/repo-for-ID/README.md

 Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

+website navigation bar animated

+built in feedback form for users to leave review

 Existing Features
 Feature 1 - allows users X to achieve Y, by having them fill out Z ...
 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 Features Left to Implement
-Interactive form
-Proper navigation bar
-Image pop up(?)
+None

 Technologies Used